Zesty Pizza Sauce

 - Add Parmesan cheese after sauce has simmered.

 - Pour over large unbaked pizza dough.
 Makes enough for two extra-large pizzas.
-You may also use for dipping sauce.
+You may also use this for dipping sauce.